 Volker Turau

-I am professor at Hamburg Universtity of Technology since October 2002 and head of the Institute of Telematics since October 2008.
+I am professor at Hamburg Universtity of Technology since October 2002.

 Books